ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect11.md

 ---

 #Topics
+* Steps in compilation and automating compilation with Makefiles
+* Passing structs to functions by value, by reference and by address
 * Creating arrays of structs
-* Pointer arithmetic
-* A first look at dynamic memory allocation
-* The hows and whys of creating data on the stack vs. heap
-* Creating pointers, arrays and structs using dynamic memory allocation
+* Passing arrays of structs to functions